Nicks182/MixerFixerV1/README.md

 This means we can also access the app from a local browser or even over the local network.
 The app also uses SignalR (web sockets) for a very responsive UI with live updates to the UI as changes are detected.

 ## What can it do
--Control Master, Application/Game, and Microphone Volume -Able to store volume levels of all Applications in local settings file and restore volume levels automatically.
+1. Control Master, Application/Game, and Microphone Volume
+2. Able to store volume levels of all Applications in local settings file and restore volume levels automatically.
--Set a default Application volume which the app will use to set the volume level of any application/game starting up.
+3. Set a default Application volume which the app will use to set the volume level of any application/game starting up.
--Easy way to set mute of Master or Application audio by just using Right Click on a volume control.
+4. Easy way to set mute of Master or Application audio by just using Right Click on a volume control.
--Set device priority.
+5. Set device priority.
 MixerFixer can set the Default Audio device automatically when devices become active or inactive based on the priority set by the user.
--Basic management of Displays.
+6. Basic management of Displays.
 Store and restore the state of a Display.
 Enable or disable a Display.
--Easily change colour scheme live using RGB sliders.
+7. Easily change colour scheme live using RGB sliders.
--Can access controls over a local network using a browser with the built in QR Code (Other PC, tablet, phone, anything with a browser)
+8. Can access controls over a local network using a browser with the built in QR Code (Other PC, tablet, phone, anything with a browser)
--Tray Icon.
+9. Tray Icon.
 Run without a UI.
--Auto startup with Windows.
+10. Auto startup with Windows.

 ## Control Volume
 Use the sliders to control the volume level of the current Default Device and any applications that may be producing sound.

 With mouse cursor over slider, hold left CTRL and use scroll wheel on mouse to change volume.
 ![image](https://user-images.githubusercontent.com/13113785/215668162-4d1b96b5-caab-43f2-8043-7bce24d43468.png)